lionelrepellin/entity-framework-relationship/README.md

 - entities properties are now 'private set'
 - entities status are attached and added / modified to the context
 - generic repository added
+- use convention to rename the Discriminator property on the fly

 ### Automatic code based migration